kouts/vue-set-path/README.md

 ### setOne

-Sets a reactive value on a property of an object or the element of an array.
+Sets a reactive value on an object property or an array element.
 Non-existent paths will be be initialized automatically.

 #### Syntax